 Another of the Imperial dash items is a carbonised Kouhun.
 This is a double reference, as Kouhuns were the insect-like creatures that Zam Wessel used to try and kill Padmé Amidala in Attack of the Clones.
 The carbonising was first seen with Han Solo in the Empire Strikes Back.

 One of the best Imperial Hanging Flairs is a miniature Rancor figure, that perfectly emulates the giant creatures, one of which Luke Skywalker defeated in Return of the Jedi.

 One of the most mysterious creatures of the Star Wars universe is a Krayt Dragon, the skeleton of which first showed up in a New Hope in the Tatooine desert as C-3PO walked by.
-Since then the creatures have been mentioned and referenced throughout many Star Wars stories (primarily as skeletons), and yet they remain to be properly seen in movies or shows (having only featured in some games).
+Since then the creatures have been mentioned and referenced throughout many Star Wars stories (primarily as skeletons).
+The live dragons themselves didn’t appear until the first episode of the second season of the Mandalorian.
 A Krayt Dragon Tooth is one of the Imperial Hanging Flairs.